-The waste outlet is located at the left hand end of these fixtures allowing drip piping to be run under the fixture lengthwise.
+The waste outlet is located off the center of the case, on one side allowing drip piping to be run lengthwise under the fixture.

-A 1-1/2" P-TRAP and threaded adapter are supplied with each fixture.
+A 1-1/2 " P-TRAP and threaded adapter are supplied with each fixture.
 The P-TRAP must be installed to prevent air leakage and insect entrance into the fixture.